-The Laboratory Safety Committee is a subcommittee of the Environmental Safety Committee.
+The Laboratory Safety Committee is a subcommittee of the Environmental Safety

+IUPUI Supplement to the Indiana University Academic Handbook Approved May 4, 2010; Updated July 5, 2011 Committee.
 Its main purpose is to develop policies and procedures dealing with laboratory safety.
 The committee devises mechanisms to monitor and advises departments as to compliance with policies and regulations.